The Rodger Wright Centre

 Safe Injecting

-IDUs can avoid contact with Hep C and the AIDS viruses and transmitting them onto others by using in a safe manner.
+You can avoid Hep C and the HIV viruses and transmitting them onto others by practising safe sex methods and safe injection techniques relating to injecting drug use.

 The Golden Rules:

-This includes everything from spoons, filters, swabs, tourniquets, water, and of course never share a syringe and needle.
-There is no safe way in which you can reuse a barrel and pick.
+This includes everything from spoons, filters, swabs, tourniquets, water, wheel filters and of course never share a barrel and needle with anyone.
+Be prepared and organise your injecting equipment before you organise your drugs.

 USE FRESH CLEAN EQUIPMENT EVERY TIME